How many days a week you should work out if your goal is to:

-It is a simple 15 week workout routine that is designed with busy individuals in mind.
+It is a simple 15-week workout routine that is designed with busy individuals in mind.
 It includes all of the principles of training frequency and strength training protocols all in one place.

 If you can train 3 to 4 times per week, then this template is for you.
 If you can only train 2 times per week, this template is still for you.

-There is a male and a female version, to optimize your fitness achievements.
+There’s a male and a female version!